TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 Aware Super offers members the opportunity to make or update a non-lapsing death benefit binding nomination anytime online.

-Yes, if you have a valid power of attorney in place, it'll be transferred to Aware Super.
+Yes, if you have a valid power of attorney in place, it has transferred to Aware Super.

 The spouse combined account administration fee rebate will no longer apply.
 However, reduced individual account fee caps will apply.
 You can view a comparison between TelstraSuper’s fees and costs with those of Aware Super in Table 1 - Fees and costs summary comparison in your Significant Event Notice.

 Yes.
-The Aware Super mobile app will be available for use from 11 May 2026.
 The app allows you to check your transactions, balance and fees and make personal contributions to your super.
 You can also use the app to update your personal details and communications preferences.

-You can download Aware Super’s mobile app from the Google Play store (for Android) or the App store (for Apple) and login from 11 May 2026.
+You can download Aware Super’s mobile app from the Google Play store (for Android) or the App store (for Apple).

 Like TelstraSuper, Aware Super provides a range of services to help members with their accounts at no extra cost.
 This includes general financial advice and intra fund advice.
 Like TelstraSuper this will continue to be included as part of your Aware Super membership.
 In addition to getting help with understanding your super, and insurance within your account, making contributions, and choosing how to invest, Aware Super can assist with setting up a pension account and estimating how long your pension might last and incorporating Centrelink eligibility estimates, where relevant.